Life at Joppa House

 4. Schedules for mealtimes, snacks, playtime, homework, quiet time, bath time, and bedtimes must be honored in order to provide consistency and routines for family members.
 Children do best when they have predictable and consistent daily routines.

-5. Food must be eaten only in designated areas and every effort to provide healthy food choices for children should be encouraged.
+5. Food must be eaten only in designated areas.
+Also, every effort to provide healthy food choices for children should be encouraged.

-6. Children who are disrespectful, uncooperative, or defiant will require time out consequences based on their age.
+6. Time-out consequences will be implemented when needed.
+Children who are disrespectful, uncooperative, or defiant will require time-out consequences based on their age.